Reckitt to sell China baby formula business for $2.2 bln - Up News Info

 Reckitt executives have also attributed Hong Kong border closures during the COVID-19 pandemic as weighing on the business, which it acquired as part of its $16.6 billion purchase of U.S.-based Mead Johnson in 2017.

-In the same sector, French dairy group Danone sold its 9.8% stake in China Mengniu Dairy in May for about 1.6 billion euros.
+In the same sector, French dairy group Danone sold its 9.8% stake in China Mengniu Diary in May for about $1.6 billion euros.

 Article content